behnamazimi/js-service-wrapper/README.md

  If you active the **queue** on initialization, so you can specify the behavior of each service in the queue, and determine that your service should be parallel beside other services or pending.
 To do that you should pass options to
  the `fire` method and set the value of the `parallel` property as `true` or `false`.
-Here is an example of parallel and pending service definition.
+The parallel service will fire immediately after adding to the queue, but the pending service waits for its queue.
+Here is an example of a parallel and a pending service definition.

  ```javascript
 // this will fire immediately after adding to the queue